Oncoplastic Breast Reconstruction

 - Greater confidence for women that have undergone breast cancer treatment

 Both the surgical oncologist and plastic surgeon are present during oncoplastic breast reconstruction surgery.
-The lumpectomy will be performed first, to ensure the full tumor and a margin of tissue around it are removed.
+The lumpectomy will be performed first to ensure the full tumor and a margin of tissue around it are removed.
 Next, Dr. Fisher will complete the oncoplastic breast reconstruction procedure, modifying the healthy breast to match the breast that received treatment.
 The entire process may be done on an outpatient basis or require an overnight stay in the hospital, depending on the amount of correction needed.

 Making the Right Choice in Oncoplastic Breast Reconstruction Surgery

-Dr. Fisher began working with breast cancer patients early in her plastic surgery training as this was a patient population she felt very connected with, and she specifically studied microsurgical flap breast reconstruction at Magee Woman’s Hospital in Pittsburgh, Pennsylvania.
-In Austin, she has reconstructed over 1,000 patients.
+Dr. Fisher began working with breast cancer patients early in her plastic surgery training as this was a patient population she felt very connected with, and she specifically studied microsurgical flap breast reconstruction at Magee-Womans Hospital in Pittsburgh, Pennsylvania.
+In Austin, she has reconstructed more than 1,000 patients.
 She is often invited to be a guest speaker on breast reconstruction topics and serves on the Medical Advisory Committee for the Breast Cancer Resource Center.
 The extent of her training and experience assures patients seeking an oncoplastic breast reconstruction that they will be in good hands when they choose Dr. Fisher as their plastic surgeon.

 Your Surgery Experience